DETAILED ACTION

 Dependent claims 2-8 do not recite any further limitations that cause the claims to be patent eligible.
 Rather, the limitations of the dependent claims are directed toward additional aspects of the judicial exception and/or well-understood, routine and conventional additional elements that do not integrate the judicial exception into a practical application.

-The “selecting” step is recited at a high level of generality (i.e. as a general selecting an encoder/decoder with the functioning configuration in which the device was during the current series of measurements) and amounts to selecting a particular data source or type of data to be manipulated, which is a form of insignificant extra-solution activity.
+As discussed in the rejection of claim 1, the limitation of “encoder/decoder” lacks structural limitations specifying a particular neural network topology, and thus, the limitation of “encoder/decoder” may be interpreted broadly to merely encompass any generic data processing unit that compresses a sequence of measurements and extracts a reconstructed series.
+Therefore, the “select” step is recited at a high level of generality (i.e. as a general selecting an encoder/decoder with a functioning configuration in which the system was configured during the current series of measurements) and amounts to selecting a particular data source or type of data to be manipulated, which is a form of insignificant extra-solution activity.
 See MPEP 2106.05(g).

 Claim 6 recites the additional elements of the system is a system for de-icing an air inlet lip, the de-icing system being configured to collect the hot air from a turbomachine, and comprising a channel for conveying the hot air to the air inlet lip and at least one valve on the conveying channel.